 This Remuneration Report outlines the directors and executives remuneration arrangements of the Company and the Group in accordance with the requirements of the Corporations Act 2001 and its Regulations.
 For the purposes of this report, Key Management Personnel (KMP) are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any director (whether executive or otherwise) of the parent company.

-REMUNERATION REPORT (Audited) (cont'd) Details of key management personnel
+Details of key management personnel

 Position Held

 Dato' CRS Paragash Executive Chairman

 A Phang Group Executive Director

 J Leong Director (Non-Executive)

 EP John Director (Non-Executive)

-P Mason Director (Non-Executive) - Resigned on 8 May 2015

 Executives